 Erin Schrode is a young ecoRenaissance woman.
 As the “face of the new green generation,” the co-founder / spokeswoman of TG promotes global sustainability, youth leadership, environmental education, and conscious lifestyle choices.
 After working in disaster response in Haiti, she founded and launched The Schoolbag, a youth education project to provide materials for students, as well as initiate active citizenry and environmental stewardship.

 Sue Waiss, Program Coordinator / Office Manager

 415.289.1001 or 415.806.2580, email@example.com

-Sue has worked with Teens Turning Green for 4 years and has helped bring all of our key programs to life.
-Prior to TTG, Sue worked as a Project Manager and Studio Manager in the graphic design industry and co-founded two video production companies after earning her degree in Broadcast Communications Arts.
+Sue has worked with Turning Green for 7 years and has helped bring all of our key programs to life.
+She is passionate about sustainability, education, and bringing our programs to students across the country and around the world.
+Prior to TG, Sue worked as a Project Manager and Studio Manager in the graphic design industry and co-founded two video production companies.

-Marti has volunteered and worked at Teens Turning Green since the beginning, five years ago.
-She is married with two boys, Jason (21) and Seth (19).
-Marti is an instructor and has owned her own training company (Workshops that Work) for 32 years.
+Marti has volunteered and worked at Turning Green since the beginning.
+She is married with two boys, Jason (24) and Seth (22).
+Marti is an instructor and has owned her own training company (Workshops that Work) for 34 years.
 She works with clients in all levels of the public sector, both throughout the United States and overseas.
 Marti helps employees be better at their jobs through communication, presenting, meetings, interviewing, and other professional skills classes.
-Marti was diagnosed with breast cancer in 1999 and spent eight months in treatment – and celebrates 13 years cancer free!
+Marti was diagnosed with breast cancer in 1999 and spent eight months in treatment – and celebrates 15 years cancer free!